Artist Basic grants are for visual artists, to help them make new work and further development of their professional practice.

-Curriculum Vitae (three pages maximum)
+Curriculum Vitae (3pages maximum)

 Upload the most important data about your professional practice, with emphasis on the last 4 years.
 Include exhibitions (indicate solo or group), events, commissions, prizes or awards, publications, sales, mentioning the year in which they occurred.
 Also mention any associated activities, such as lectureships, advisory or jury positions.

-Plan (four pages maximum)
+Plan (4 pages maximum)

 What are your plans for the coming four years?
 Which direction do you want your work to take?
 Will you be working with others, and if so, what is your part in that collaboration?
 Describe how you want to present your work and/or your working process.
 This could include, for example, exhibitions, a website, a blog, open studios or workshops.